 I think it is more likely that I brought this on myself, in some ways.
 I have been active in various forums and discussions on sites like SERoundtable where people complain about how they feel that Google is out to get them, wants to destroy small businesses and a slew of other whines about how it isn’t easy to make a crappy site rank higher than it deserves.
 When I see someone spouting pure BS where other people can read it and make bad decisions based on misinformation, I like to try to set them straight and present some rational thought when I can.
 There were a handful of people who had been ranting about how Google has intentionally made NSEO as easy as buying a few Fiverr.com gigs.
 When I pointed out how ridiculous that was for a number of reasons, some even threatened to prove it works by targeting my site.
 So it could have been that, too, though I had not poked any of those hornet nests with a stick in a few months when this “attack” started to happen.
 But then, people who rant irrationally can do some pretty ridiculous things – like this guy, “Alan” (who deleted his profile and is now “Guest”) who made a bunch of slanderous claims about me, threatened to go on a link spamming spree through Fiverr and thought that everyone who disagreed with his rants was really just me in disguise.
 I probably should not be surprised when people who don’t know how to behave like a decent person in forums or comments, also do not know that trying to sabotage a business to prove a point is just wrong.

-Starting in March of 2013, a huge number of spam links started showing up.
+Starting in March of 2013, a huge number of spam links started showing up (EDIT: It turns out the earliest link spam attack started in September 2012, but was relatively small and unnoticed).
 At first, there was a surge of about 30-40 links per day which were mostly comment spam, pingbacks – the low quality type of things you can get on Fiverr.com.
 Unexpected links from scrapers, spam blogs, or even low quality directories are not out of the ordinary, but suddenly seeing comment spam with keyword anchored links when there was none of that before got my attention.

 After a week or two, those links stopped appearing in ahrefs.com and majesticseo.com, so it looked like a failure.
 About a month later, similar links started showing up, this time with a wider variety of spam including more comments and trackbacks, spun articles on spam blogs, scraped copies of the site using appspot, links on social bookmarking and wiki sites nobody ever heard of, and probably some things that are so shady that the link tracking sites don’t even see them.
 This time, the numbers were more like 1000 new links per day.
 Many of these were site-wide, like in a recent comments sidebar, so the number of actual sites was more like 100 to 200 per day.